paposeco/quietfoodie/README.md

 Check out the examples inside exampleSite for more details.
 By creating content using the archetypes as I described before, the recipe files created will be ready for you to fill them out.
 Shortcodes will be your friends.

  Don't forget to change draft to false when you are ready to publish!

+## License

+This theme is released under the MIT License.